JPG-Consulting/vox-core/docs/INTENTS_COMMAND_MAPPING.md

 ---

 ## Core Rule
+---

+## No Fallback Execution

+- The system MUST NOT execute commands based on semantic similarity, partial matches, or inferred “closest” intents.
+- If an intent is not explicitly listed in this document, no command execution may occur.

 > **Not every intent results in a command.**
 > Only intents explicitly mapped here MAY trigger command execution.